-- 1. Any agreement by a representative of the State that requires payment through the payroll system must have the approval of the DFA Secretary on the document.
-If the represented agency is a member of the Executive branch, it also requires the approval of the SPO Secretary. - 2.
-Once the document has all necessary approvals, the agency must reach out to PERA to determine any contributions that are required, and if interest is assessed, the PERA deductions must be taken before submission to payroll. - 3.
-The following documents must be submitted to payroll for payment of the agreement.
-Please note that these payments are only made after payroll has completed the normal payroll cycle. - 4.
-A redacted version of a bona fide settlement agreement with all approval signatures. - 5.
-A statement from PERA on what contributions are due based on the agreement. - 6.
-A letter, directed to Central Payroll Bureau Chief signed by the agency human resource (HR)

-manager and the chief financial officer (CFO) requesting DFA to make the payment.
-This letter must include:

 - a.
-A summary of amounts to pay in the settlement through payroll. - b.
-Effected Pay Period begin and end dates. - c.
-Gross pay deductions, such as unemployment insurance collected, amounts earned at other employment by pay period as stated in the settlement agreement.
-Attach all documentation for any gross pay deductions. - d.
-Verbiage as to what deductions to withhold in addition to applicable taxes.
-The letter should state if P.E.R.A and Retiree Health Care deductions should be withheld.
-If the settlement is subject to P.E.R.A deductions with interest, the memo should specify that arrangements have been made to pay directly to P.E.R.A all amounts due. - e.
-Authorization for DFA to approve on your agency behalf any time that your agency does not have access to approve in the Time and Labor module of HCM. - f.
-An Excel spreadsheet showing gross pay due, by pay period, along with applicable benefit deductions. - 7.
-Completed settlement packets should be emailed to CPB email. - 8.
-CPB will process the settlement and notify the agency for pickup/distribution of warrant when completed.
+For releases of liability that are not executed by the representative State Agency, the Secretary of Finance and Administration will provide approval via electronic mail transmission. - 5.
+Following approval by the Secretary of Finance and Administration, the agency may submit the settlement agreement to payroll for payment of the agreement.
+Please note that these payments are made only after the payroll has completed the regular payroll cycle.
+Agencies must submit the following documents to the Central Payroll Bureau for payment of the settlement amount: - a.
+A redacted version of the settlement agreement with all approval signatures or transmissions. - b.
+A statement from PERA regarding the contributions due based on the agreement. - c.
+A letter addressed to the Chief of the Central Payroll Bureau, signed by the agency's Human Resource (HR) manager and Chief Financial Officer (CFO), requesting the Department of Finance and Administration (DFA) to process the payment.
+This letter should contain: - i.
+A summary of the amounts to be paid in the settlement through payroll; - ii.
+Effective pay period start and end dates; - iii.
+Gross pay deductions, such as unemployment insurance collected and amounts earned at other employment by pay period, as stated in the settlement agreement, along with all documentation for any gross pay deductions. - iv.
+Identification of what deductions to withhold in addition to applicable taxes. - v.
+Any deductions for PERA and Retiree Health Care that should be withheld. - vi.
+If the settlement is subject to PERA deductions with interest, the memo should state that arrangements have been made to pay all amounts due directly to PERA. - d.
+Authorization for DFA to approve on your agency's behalf anytime your agency does not have access to approve in the Time and Labor module of HCM. - e.
+An Excel spreadsheet displaying gross pay due by pay period, along with applicable benefit deductions. - 6.
+Completed settlement packets must be submitted through the FSS. - 7.
+CPB will process the settlement and notify the agency when the warrant is ready for pickup or distribution.